 UVM Supporting Departments: Police Services, Physical Plant TCO Shop, Radiation Safety office and Vermont HazMat Team

 K. ESF 11 – Agriculture & Natural Resources (Animal Care).
 The purpose of Emergency Support Function 11 is to coordinate the response of departments with research and farm animals that are impacted by the disaster by assisting with emergency medical care, evacuation, rescue, temporary confinement, shelter, and obtaining food and water.

 UVM Lead Department: University Veterinarian, Office of Animal Care Management

 L. ESF 12 – Energy and Utilities.
 The purpose of ESF 12 is to provide coordination of emergency power to support response and recovery operations and to normalize campus functions.
 ESF 12 also includes arranging for, and/or restoring electric power, natural gas and fuel oil, water/sewage and campus emergency generators.
-ESF 12 works closely with utility providers (particularly Burlington Electric and Vermont Gas Systems).
+ESF 12 works closely with utility providers (particularly Burlington Electric, Green Mountain Power and Vermont Gas Systems).

 UVM Lead Department: UVM Physical Plant

 Supporting Agencies: Burlington Electric, Burlington Water Department, Green Mountain Power, Vermont Gas Systems and fuel oil suppliers.

 M. ESF 13 – Law Enforcement.
 The purpose of Emergency Support Function 13 is to provide for the safety and security of people, facilities and equipment on-campus and to establish procedures for coordination and collaboration with municipal, state and other law enforcement agencies in accordance with Mutual Aid or other agreements.
 This ESF is established to:

 - To provide command and control over all law enforcement on-campus.

 - Preserve law, order and campus security of people, facilities and equipment